tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LP-10-Ins-Random-Forest.md

   * `n_estimators`: This is the number of random forest to be created by the algorithm, in general, a higher number makes the predictions stronger and more stable, however a very large number can result in higher training time.

   * `random_state`: This parameter defines the seed used by the random number generator, it's important to define a value for future model comparison.

+Comment to students, that that according to a [research study](https://doi.org/10.1007/978-3-642-31537-4_13), it's possible to suggest that a range between `64` and `128` trees in a forest could be used for initial modeling.

 * Once the random forest model is created, it's fitted with the training data.